 Fruit has been recognized as a good source of vitamins and minerals, and for their role in preventing vitamin C and vitamin A deficiencies.
 People who eat fruit as part of an overall healthy diet generally have a reduced risk of chronic diseases.
 USDA's MyPlate encourages making half your plate fruits and vegetables for healthy eating.

 Fruit are important sources of many nutrients, including potassium, fiber, vitamin C and folate (folic acid).
-Try incorporating blueberries, citrus fruit, cranberries or strawberries for added benefits.
+Try incorporating blueberries, citrus fruit, cranberries or strawberries which contain phytochemicals that are being studied for added health benefits.

 Eating Fruit Provides Health Benefits